nik-rimor/github-finder-vue/README.md

 ### Note:

-In order to run the qpp localy you should provide a local
+In order to run the app locally you should provide a local file

 ```
 .env.local
 ```

-file at the root folder with your github API keys to the following variables:
+at the root folder of the project with your github API keys to the following variables:

 ```
 VUE_APP_GITHUB_CLIENT_ID='your GitHub API client id'